Randomised Evaluation of COVID-19 Therapy (RECOVERY)

 More about RECOVERY

-The Randomised Evaluation of COVID Therapy (RECOVERY) trial is testing if existing or new drugs can help patients hospitalised with confirmed COVID-19.
+The purpose of this trial is to test if existing or new drugs can help patients hospitalised with confirmed COVID-19.

 The therapies being tested will be evaluated to see if they are safe and effective when added to the usual standard of care.